LaudateCorpus1/elixirschool/posts/2021-11-09-now-with-more-elixir.md

 ### Custom mix Tasks

-Custom mix tasks are employed for two main purposes today: sitemap generation and the rss feed.
-These two tasks leverage the content module we built with NimblePublisher.
+We employ custom mix tasks for two main purposes today: generating a sitemap and RSS feed.
+These two tasks leverage the content modules we built with NimblePublisher.

 Of the two tasks the RSS feed is the most straightforward, we enumerate our list of blog posts and build up an XML document: